japila-books/spark-sql-internals/mkdocs/spark-sql-LogicalPlanVisitor.md

+title: LogicalPlanVisitor

-== [[LogicalPlanVisitor]] LogicalPlanVisitor -- Contract for Computing Statistic Estimates and Query Hints of Logical Plan
+# LogicalPlanVisitor -- Contract for Computing Statistic Estimates and Query Hints of Logical Plan

 `LogicalPlanVisitor` is the <<contract, contract>> that uses the <<visit, visitor design pattern>> to scan a logical query plan and compute link:spark-sql-Statistics.adoc[estimates of plan statistics and query hints].